Acupuncture effective on many points

 respiratory system:

-(chronic) colds, poor immunity, shortness of breath, asthma, bronchitis, hyperventilation
+(chronic) colds, weak immune system, shortness of breath, asthma, bronchitis, hyperventilation

 mental disorders:

-sleep disorders, vivid dreams, hyperventilation, restlessness, anxiety, fainting, compulsive crying or laughing, depression, easily startled, forgetfulness, anorexia nervosa, lethargy, lack of energy, general weakness, burnout
+sleep disorders, vivid dreams, hyperventilation, restlessness, anxiety, fainting, compulsive crying or laughing, depression, easily startled, forgetfulness, anorexia nervosa, lethargy, lack of energy, overall weakness, burnout, stress

 eyes:

-inflamed eyes, itchy eyes, watery eyes, dry eyes, burning eyes, blurred or spotted vision, poor eyesight
+inflamed eyes, itchy eyes, watery eyes, dry eyes, burning eyes, blurred or spotty vision, poor eyesight

-nausea, poor appetite, vomiting, heartburn, belching, stomach pain, gallbladder disorders, diarrhea, constipation, abdominal cramps, rumbling stomach, abdominal pain, bloating, irritable bowel syndrome (IBS), hemorrhoids
+nausea, poor appetite, vomiting, heartburn, belching, stomach pain, gallbladder issues, diarrhea, constipation, abdominal cramps, rumbling stomach, abdominal pain, bloating, irritable bowel syndrome (IBS), hemorrhoids

 urinary system: